 - Needful Things: Ace, who became a drug dealer and gunrunner, is employed by the story's Big Bad, Leland Gaunt, and eventually gets shot by a police officer.

 - It: Acting as a puppet for the book's titular character, Henry Bowers escapes from a mental institution to get revenge on the kids who kept escaping from him twenty-seven years ago.

-- Star Trek: Deep Space Nine: A Stitch in Time: A variation is found in Andrew Robinson's novel.
+- A variation is found in Andrew Robinson's novel Star Trek: Deep Space Nine — A Stitch in Time.
 The Cardassians that seem to delight the most in oppressing Bajorans during the Occupation are the same ones that bullied Garak while he attended the Bamarren Institute.

 - Bend Sinister: Inverted in Nabokov's novel, where the Evil Dictator was the kid all the other kids (including the protagonist) used to pick on.

-- The fourth book in Tamora Pierce's Lioness Quartet has a mysterious antagonist named Claw, who attempts to take the leadership of Tortall's thieves from Alanna's companion George Cooper, and causes a fair amount of carnage along the way.
+- The fourth book in Tamora Pierce's Song of the Lioness quartet has a mysterious antagonist named Claw, who attempts to take the leadership of Tortall's thieves from Alanna's companion George Cooper, and causes a fair amount of carnage along the way.
 Turns out he's Ralon, the older page who tormented Alanna mercilessly in the first book until she learned how to beat him up.